 Lyssa Sahadevan is a first-grade teacher in Marietta, GA.
 She loves reader's and writer's workshop, is a former Teacher of the Year, and shares ideas at www.mymommyreads.com.

 To download a free PDF of Lyssa's "Whoooo Is Telling the Story?" worksheet, click the template image below!
-To learn more about the Joy Cowley books used as an example in this post, visit our website or click the series highlights images below to download free information sheets explaining key features of the Joy Cowley Collection and its lower-level counterpart, Joy Cowley Early Birds.
+To learn more about the Joy Cowley books used as an example in this post, click the series highlights images below to download free information sheets explaining key features of the Joy Cowley Collection and its lower-level counterpart, Joy Cowley Early Birds.